-At its November 15, 2022 meeting, Planning Commission approved Resolution 22-18 recommending City Council approve an urgency ordinance amending section 17.04.040 and Chapter 17.21 of the Hermosa Beach Municipal Code regarding ADUs and JADUs.
+At their regular meeting of November 15, 2022, Planning Commission approved the attached Resolution 22-18 recommending that the City Council approve an urgency ordinance amending section 17.04.040 and Chapter 17.21 of the Hermosa Beach Municipal Code regarding ADUs and JADUs.

 The proposed ordinance amends the City's local regulatory scheme for the construction of ADUs and JADUs to comply with recently amended provisions of Government Code sections 65852.2 and 65852.22.
-Staff proposes to return to City Council at its December 13, 2022 meeting with the proposed Ordinance and urgency Ordinance including changes to the Hermosa Beach Municipal Code.

-Failure to comply with Government Code sections 65852.2 and 65852.22 (as amended) by January

-1, 2023, renders the City's ADU ordinance null and void, thereby limiting the City to the application of the few default state standards provided in Government Code sections 65852.2 and 65852.22.
+Failure to comply with Government Code sections 65852.2 and 65852.22 (as amended) by January 1, 2023, renders the City's ADU ordinance null and void, thereby limiting the City to the application of the few default state standards provided in Government Code sections 65852.2 and 65852.22.
 The approval of ADUs and JADUs based solely on these default statutory standards, without local regulations governing height, setback, landscape, and architectural review, among other things, would threaten the character of existing neighborhoods, and negatively impact property values, personal privacy, and fire safety.